 Place the whole chicken on the grill.
 Add wood chips in a smoker box for more flavor.

 • Smoke the chicken for about 1 to 1 1/2 hours until the internal temperature of the thickest part of the chicken reaches 160 degrees F and the dark meat (thighs and drums) reaches 170F.
-At about 30 minutes into cooking, baste the chicken with a few dabs of oil over.
-Repeat this every 15 to 20 minutes, until the
+At about 30 minutes into cooking, baste the chicken with a few dabs of oil over the skin.
+Repeat this every 15 to 20 minutes, until the skin is crispy.
+Get the best wood for smoking chicken, whether you’re using a classic charcoal grill or pellets.

 • Carefully transfer the whole chicken and baking sheet from the grill and allow the bird to cool for 15 minutes.
 The internal temperature will continue to rise 5 to 10 degrees while the chicken rests.